5 Code review

 dat_raw <- read_csv("https://osf.io/download/tf3xs/", col_names = col_names, skip = 3)

-The first section of my code involved quite a complicated and long bit of wrangling, all done in a single pipeline.
-The purpose of the code is to clean up data collected on the survey platform Qualtrics and recoding some of the demographic variables.
+The first section of my code involves quite a complicated and long bit of wrangling, all done in a single pipeline.
+The purpose of the code is to clean up data collected on the survey platform Qualtrics and recode some of the demographic variables.
 This is actually a shortened version because the original hit the character limit for Copilot.
 I did put some effort into writing comments before publication but there are almost certainly improvements to be made.

 dat <- dat_raw%>%